RUNNINDEAD/CipherCrack/README.md

 CipherCrack is a cross-platform cryptography and encoding toolkit written in **Python**, with optional **Bash** and **PowerShell (Linux pwsh)** companion scripts.

 It supports fast encoding/decoding, classical cipher operations, SHA-256 hashing, and file hashing.
-Perfect for CTFs, cybersecurity students, threat analysis, or quick SOC triage.
+Perfect for CTFs, cybersecurity students, Cybersecurity analysts, or quick SOC triage.

 ---